7 Hertfordshire music events planned for 2021

 From the same team as Battle Proms, this all-day festival of folk and acoustic music uses the same site in the Queen Elizabeth Oak Field at Hatfield House and takes place the day after the picnic proms.

-After 2020's folk spectacular was called off due to coronavirus, headline acts Seasick Steve, Richard Thompson, Kate Rusby and the Sam Sweeney Band have all been confirmed for 2021, with more line-up announcements due soon.
+After 2020's folk spectacular was called off due to coronavirus, headline acts Seasick Steve, Kate Rusby and the Sam Sweeney Band have all been confirmed for 2021, with more line-up announcements due soon.

 FBTO is due to take place in Hatfield Park on Sunday, July 18.